MeteoGroup/grib2geotiff/README.md

              └── [parameterName]_[level]_[forecastTime].tif
  ```

- * `referenceTime` is the time the whole forecast is referenced
+ * `referenceTime` is the time the whole forecast is referenced to
  * `category` is the parameter's category
  * `parameterName` is the name of the parameter
- * `level` is the elevation (if set), often in meters (m) or pascal (Pa)
+ * `level` is the elevation (if set), often in meters (m) or hectopascal (hPa)
  * `forecastTime` is the time when the forecast affects

 ## Limitations
 Currently this tool is only tested with Gribfiles from the GFS.
 But feel free to try Gribfiles from other data sources.
-Please give us Feedback about the models you want to see integrated.
+Please give us feedback about the models you want to see integrated.

 ## Example

 1. The GFS Gribfile `gfs.t18z.pgrb2.1p00.f003` was downloaded from the [GFS FTP server](ftp://ftp.ncep.noaa.gov/pub/data/nccf/com/gfs/prod/gfs.2015091218/)
-and placed in the folder `/geodata/weather/input/`.
+and placed in the folder `/geodata/weather/input/`
 2. The tool is executed with the command `java -jar -in /geodata/weather/input/ -out /geodata/weather/output/`
 3. The output folder now contains XXX Geotiffs where each of them represents one record / parameter of the given Gribfile (see list below)